Huseyn-Ismayilov/Huseyn-Ismayilov/README.md

 - 👋 Hi, I’m @Huseyn-Ismayilov
-- 👀 I’m interested in ... e-sports
+- 👀 I’m interested in e-sports
-- 🌱 I’m currently learning ... react
+- 🌱 I’m currently learning react
-- 💞️ I’m looking to collaborate on ... front-end
-- 📫 How to reach me ...
+- 📫 How to reach me - i.huseynn0@gmail.com

 <!---
 Huseyn-Ismayilov/Huseyn-Ismayilov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.